sys-bio/Libstructural/docs/building_from_source.rst

 4. Click on **Configure**.
 CMake will ask for what generator and compiler to use.
 5. Find and select "Xcode" from the dropdown menu.
 6. Select "Specify native compilers" and click on **Continue**.
 7. On the next window, under C++ box, click on the three dots and navigate to your Xcode application.
-It should be inside the "Applications" folder by default.
+It should be located inside the Applications folder.
+If not, you need to move it to the Application folder.
 Click on **Done**.
 8. Click on **Configure** and then **Generate.

 .. figure:: cmake_xcode_2.png